-AASB 101 Presentation of Financial Statements

-AASB 107 Statement of Cash Flows

-AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors

-AASB 1048 Interpretation and Application of Standards

-AASB 1054 Australian Additional Disclosures
+AASB 101 Presentation of Financial Statements AASB 107 Statement of Cash Flows AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors AASB 1048 Interpretation and Application of Standards AASB 1054 Australian Additional Disclosures

-The Group's compliance with the recognition and measurement criteria of the Australian Accounting Standards has not been assessed.
+No assessment has been made to identify if there are any material accounting policies applied and disclosed in these financial statements that do not comply with all the recognition and measurement requirements in Australian Accounting Standards.
+Further, no assessment has been made to identify whether or not the financial statements overall comply with all the recognition and measurement requirements in the Australian Accounting Standards.